Software developed by Adobe System. There are two common applications:

 Group of different fonts.
 OpenType fonts are now the new standard when it comes to create new fonts.
 They are mostly independent from operating systems, which means that they work with Mac, Windows or Linux.

-Technical setting available in professionnal programmes which refers to the process of printing one color on top of another
+Technical setting available in professionnal softwares which refers to the process of printing one color on top of another

 International reference system for spot colors.
 Contrary to colors reproduced with the standard CMYK color mode, Pantone colors are ruled by international standards and are identical all over the world (as for example the Nivea blue or the Milka purple).
 Such colors allow an identical reproduction and are reliable, constant colors.

 Portable Document Format.
 Computer file format created by Adobe Systems.
 It has the advantage of preserving fonts, images, graphics, and layout of any source of document.
 There are different PDF formats: PDF/X-1, PDF/X-2, PDF/X-3, PDF/X-4.